carpentries/amy/docs/users_guide/community_index.md

 Note the additional information required for each activity:

-* Attended a regional meetup, skill-up, or other community meeting: Date of event and description of event
+* Attended a regional meetup, skill-up, or other community meeting: Date of event and description of event (as additional information)
 * Submitted a contribution to a Carpentries repository on GitHub: Date of contribution and link to contribution.
 This must be to a repo in a [Carpentries organisation](https://docs.carpentries.org/topic_folders/communications/tools/github_organisations.html).
 * Served as an Instructor or a helper at a Carpentries workshop: Date of workshop and link to workshop website
-* Other: Date and description of contribution
+* Other: Date and description of contribution (as additional information)

 Once you submit your Get Involved step, your summary page will show your submission is pending.
 Please come back to this page to check on your progress.
 You may edit or delete your information at any time before it is evaluated.
+If you are asked to repeat, follow the same steps to submit a new "Get Involved" step.

 ### Lesson Demonstration